-Oil pulling isn’t a novelty, but it sure has been a trend for the past few years, so chances are that many of you have already tried (or even heard about) this technique and its benefits.
-If you follow me on Instagram, you also might have seen that I’ve been trying out some oil pulling products, so I’d like to share some of my thoughts about these products and oil pulling in general.
+Oil pulling isn’t a new thing, but it sure has been a trend for the past few years, so the chances are that many of you have already tried (or at least heard about) this technique and its benefits.
+If you follow me on Instagram, you also might have seen that I’ve been trying out some oil pulling products, so I’d like to share some thoughts about these products and oil pulling in general.

 Why you should try oil pulling?

-The main benefits of oil pulling are as follow:
+The main advantages of oil pulling are as follow:

 Based on its long history and the benefits that this technique promises, it’s a great additional step to include in your dental hygiene routine.
-I can not comment on any prevention benefits or immune system boost, but what I like the most about oil pulling is that it really makes a difference in how fresh and clean my teeth and my mouth in general feels after swishing with oil.
-Most of all, I was hoping for it to whiten my teeth and it did lighten them in about 2 shades after 4-5 uses.
-This wasn’t dramatic, but is more than I could ask for from a natural product.
+I can not comment on any prevention benefits or immune system boost, but what I like the most about oil pulling is that it really makes a difference in how fresh and clean my teeth and my mouth, in general, feels after swishing.
+Most of all, I was hoping for it to whiten my teeth and it did lighten them a couple of shades.

 How to oil pull?

 1. take 1/2 or 1 tablespoon of (preferably, organic) extra virgin coconut oil (don’t worry if it’s solid, it will melt in your mouth);